Am I a Candidate for Dental Implants West Grove, PA

 If you have ever wondered, "Am I a candidate for dental implants?" we encourage you to call (610) 400-1588 and schedule an appointment with our West Grove, PA dental office.
-The Team can conduct an examination and take x-rays to determine if you qualify for implant surgery, and if not, what it will take to get you there.
+Dr. Chen can conduct an examination and take X-rays to determine if you qualify for implant surgery, and if not, what it will take to get you there.
 At Jenny Chen Pediatric and Family Dentistry, we will work with you to come up with the best way to replace your missing teeth, even if that means conducting additional procedures to ensure that you do qualify.

 Am I a candidate for dental implants if I have crowded teeth?

 Yes, you are.
 However, you may need to wear an orthodontic solution to create space for the implant first.
 It is unwise to attempt to place an implant when there is not sufficient space.
-This will only exacerbate the challenges you have.
-It is important to time procedures correctly so an implant is placed in an area that has been prepared for it.
+Placing a dental implant without the proper amount of space will only exacerbate the challenges you have.
+It is important to time the procedure correctly and properly place the implant in an area that we prepare to support the implant.
 Since the process requires oral surgery, it pays to do it right the first time.

 Do I qualify if I have crooked teeth?

-Certainly; at Jenny Chen Pediatric and Family Dentistry, we treat many patients who have crooked teeth.
-In many cases, our patients will begin an orthodontic treatment and have a dental implant placed when it is nearly complete.
+Certainly.
+At Jenny Chen Pediatric and Family Dentistry, we treat patients who have crooked teeth.
+In many cases, our patients will begin an orthodontic treatment and receive a dental implant when it is nearly complete.
 That way, space can be created for the implant if necessary.
 Simultaneously, when the procedures are combined, your smile will be greatly improved.
 In rare cases, existing teeth do not respond like they should to an orthodontics treatment like braces or aligners.
-In this situation, an orthodontist may recommend having that one particular tooth removed and replaced with a dental implant.
+In this situation, a professional may recommend having that one particular tooth removed and replaced with a dental implant.
 This is something we can discuss with you in our West Grove dental office.

 Can I get implants if I have an over/under-bite?

-Yes, the position of your bite does not necessarily impact whether or not you qualify for dental implants.
-However, we will typically recommend that you consider an orthodontics solution to address this issue.
-By aligning your jaw first, you can have both the functional and appearance aspects of your smile corrected.
+Yes.
+The position of your bite does not necessarily impact whether or not you qualify for dental implants.
+However, we will typically recommend that you consider solutions to address this issue.
+By first aligning your jaw, you can correct both the appearance and functionality of your smile.

 Are implants the right solution for missing teeth?

-Absolutely!
+Absolutely.
 Dental implants were designed to replace missing teeth.
 Whether you have lost one or several teeth due to age, infection, decay, or damage, we can replace them with durable dental implants.
-This is the best way to replace missing teeth, because it is the only solution that replaces both your missing root and tooth.
-A titanium post will be secured to your jawbone, and through the process of osseointegration, the jaw will provide the same level of stability to your replacement tooth that it did to your natural one.
-Patients throughout Pennsylvania appreciate how durable this solution is and how it allows them to maintain an active lifestyle while eating all their favorite foods.
-If you are simultaneously evaluating dentures or a dental bridge, consider how a solution that acts and looks natural would positively impact your lifestyle and then call 610-400-1588 to schedule an appointment with The Team.
+Dental implants are the only solution that replaces both your missing root and tooth.
+We will secure a titanium post to your jawbone and, through the process of osseointegration, the jaw will provide the same level of stability to your replacement tooth that it did to your natural one.
+Patients appreciate how durable this solution is and how it allows them to maintain an active lifestyle while eating all their favorite foods.
+If you are simultaneously evaluating dentures or a dental bridge, consider how dental implants can positively impact your lifestyle and then call 610-400-1588 to schedule an appointment with Jenny Chen Pediatric and Family Dentistry.

 Can I get implants if I have gum disease?

-You should not get dental implants until your gum disease has been eliminated.
-Healthy gums are critical for this procedure, since we need to cut into the gums to place the metal implant.
-Any existing infection could decrease the success rate of the procedure and extend your recovery process.
-When you visit our West Grove dental office, we will let you know if you have any signs of gum disease and present you with a treatment plan to address it.
+For your health, no. It is much better to wait until you go through the necessary treatment to eliminate the gum disease.
+Healthy gums are critical for this procedure since we need to cut into the gums to place the metal implant.
+Any existing infection can decrease the success rate of the procedure and extend your recovery process.
+When you visit our West Grove dental office, we will let you know if we discover any signs of gum disease and present you with a treatment plan to address it.

 Am I a candidate for dental implants if I have cavities?

-Not yet, but you will be.
-In our 19390 dental office, we can treat your cavities by removing tooth decay and restoring your teeth.
-This is a fairly quick procedure and should be completed before you get implants.
-At Jenny Chen Pediatric and Family Dentistry, we want to ensure your mouth is healthy prior to starting a procedure of this magnitude.
+Not yet, but you can be.
+In our dental office, we can treat your cavities by removing tooth decay and restoring your teeth.
+We can complete this procedure fairly quickly and decide if the teeth are healthy enough or if dental implants are necessary.
+At Jenny Chen Pediatric and Family Dentistry, we also want to ensure your mouth is healthy prior to starting a procedure of this magnitude.

 Am I a candidate for dental implants if my teeth fell out a long time ago?